-With multiple high-speed PCIe Gen5 and 400 Gbps Ethernet ports combined with GDDR6 SDRAM interfaces, the Speedster7t FPGA family can move a tremendous amount of data directly between these various I/O ports and to the FPGAs' on-chip memory and computational resources.
-Speedster7t FPGAs employ both the familiar parallel interconnections of earlier FPGA generations and a 2D network on chip (2D NoC) to facilitate the significantly faster data transfer rates required by future data centers.
+With multiple high-speed PCIe Gen5 and 400 Gbps Ethernet ports combined with GDDR6 SDRAM interfaces, the Speedster7t FPGA family can move a tremendous amount of data directly between these various I/O ports and to the FPGA on-chip memory and computational resources.
+Speedster7t FPGAs employ both the familiar parallel interconnections of earlier FPGA generations and a new 2D network on chip (2D NoC) to facilitate the significantly faster data transfer rates required by future data centers applications.
+The 2D NoC provides over 20Tbps of data bandwidth within the FPGA device resources and I/O interfaces.

-Consider 400 Gbps Ethernet ports, which will become increasingly common in future data centers.
-An FPGA requires a 724 MHz, 1024-bit internal bus to handle a single, bidirectional 400 Gbps data stream.
+Consider 400 Gbps Ethernet ports, which require a 724 MHz, 1024-bit internal bus within an FPGA to handle a single, full bandwidth, bidirectional 400 Gbps data stream.
 This wide bus is extremely difficult to route in a conventional FPGA switching fabric based on internal, parallel connections.
 Now, consider the need to handle multiple 400 Gbps Ethernet ports within a single FPGA - the requirements become even tougher.
-These are the sorts of data rates that the Speedster7t FPGAs' on-chip 2D NoC is designed to handle with ease.
+These are the sorts of data rates that the Speedster7t FPGA on-chip 2D NoC is designed to handle with ease.

-high-speed, On-Chip Processing Resources
+High-speed, On-Chip Processing Resources

 FPGAs excel at processing data at high-speeds due to their configurable logic and co-located SRAM resources.
-The Speedster7t family includes the same processing resources and memories found in previous generation FPGAs, but adds optimizations and new processing elements to further enhance performance for many applications, including AI/ML applications.
+The Speedster7t FPGA family includes the same processing resources and memories found in previous generation FPGAs, but adds optimizations and new processing elements to further enhance performance for many applications, including AI/ML applications.

-For example, the Speedster7t FPGA incorporates new resources called machine learning processor (MLP) blocks, which are large-scale matrix-vector and matrix-matrix multiplication engines specifically designed to accelerate AI/ML applications.
+For example, Speedster7t FPGAs incorporate new resources called machine learning processor (MLP) blocks, which are large-scale, matrix-vector and matrix-matrix multiplication engines specifically designed to accelerate AI /ML applications.
 MLP blocks support fixed and floating-point computations and their resources are fracturable to support the wide range of numerical precision employed by AI/ML applications.

 The MLP block architecture has been designed to exploit data reuse opportunities that are inherent to matrixvector and matrix-matrix multiplication.
 This data reuse significantly reduces the amount of data movement among memories, which increases AI/ML algorithm performance while cutting power consumption.
-In addition, multipliers implemented with the Speedster7t FPGAs' lookup tables (LUTs) have been reformulated with the industry's most efficient modified Booth's algorithm, which doubles LUT-based multiplier performance for AI/ML algorithms.
+In addition, multipliers implemented with the Speedster7t FPGA lookup tables (LUTs) have been reformulated with the industry's most efficient modified Booth's algorithm, which doubles LUT-based multiplier performance for AI/ML algorithms.